karmihkr/Sayohat/docs/quality-attributes/quality-attribute-scenarios.md

 ## 2.3 Confidentiality

 ### Meaning
-Confidentiality ensures that sensitive user data (phone number, messages, ride history) is protected from unauthorized access.
+Confidentiality ensures that sensitive user data is protected from unauthorized access.

 ### Why it is important for our project
 Our app stores personal information, so any data leak would result in serious consequences for users.
 We must ensure data is encrypted and securely transmitted.

 ### Quality Scenario
 **Source:** Backend system storing user info